 - Topic based lessons are taught at least once a week and also often as part of cross-curricular lessons. - The core golden thread of skills has been identified and focused upon as part of the recovery curriculum and beyond - The core golden thread of knowledge has also been identified and together with the key skills will be the basis of geography lesson plans:

 Key Skills:

 - locating and identifying through map/tech work

 - Navigation (using compasses, maps etc.)

 - Observation in the field

-- Data collection, recording and presenting.
+- Data collection and recording

+- Writing/presenting like a geographer.

 Key Knowledge: